 You did it!
-You passed the CPA, you’ve gotten all your needed accountant certifications, and you just got your first job at a firm as an accountant.
+You worked hard in your cpa review courses, passed the CPA exam, you’ve gotten all your needed accountant certifications, and you just got your first job at a firm as an accountant.

 You’re happy to be done with the all-night studying sessions and test anxiety, but sometimes it feels like you’ve just traded that stress for the daily grind.
 Trust us: it isn’t as bad as you think!
 Take a deep breath, get another cup of coffee, and settle in for our five survival tips for your first accounting job: